top of page

 Unknown Cause

 No Campylobacter was found in the many blood tests I had in the hospital.
 I don't recall having common symptoms of Campylobacter.
 The short answer is I never had a Campylobacter infection.
 Although I can't state this with one hundred percent certainty.
 Medical literature cites livestock workers with a positive viral infection to Campylobacter Jejuni have a one in a one thousand chance of acquiring GBS or CIDP.
-For the general population there is a one in a one hundred thousand chance of a GBS/CIDP diagnosis with no exposure to livestock.
+For the general population there is a one in a one hundred thousand chance of acquiring GBS/CIDP with no exposure to livestock.

 Symptoms, Not Good